arishboteco/Inventory-App/README.md

 ## Configuration

 Before running the app, create a `.streamlit/secrets.toml` file containing your database credentials.
 An example file can be found at `.streamlit/secrets.toml` in this repository—copy it and replace the placeholder values with your own.
+The committed sample uses obvious placeholders so you must supply real values.